Skip to content

 1. Palais Garnier Opera Restaurant (1 place Jacques Rouché, Paris 9th ):

-Otherwise known as L’Opéra Restaurant or CoCo Restaurant, this is the restaurant that shares the same view and location of the Palais Garnier.
-This majestic restaurant was only opened in 2011, despite the original plan of the opera house including a restaurant, it wasn’t until recently the vision came true.
+Otherwise known as L’Opéra Restaurant or CoCo Restaurant, this restaurant shares the same view and location as the Palais Garnier.
+This majestic restaurant was only opened in 2011.
+Despite the original plan of the opera house including a restaurant, it wasn’t until recently that the vision came true.

-The lunch menu has a price range from €8 to €59, while the brunch menu ranges from €12 to €49 without the inclusion of drinks.
-Prior reservation is recommended, either by phone or through the internet.
+The lunch menu costs €8 to €59, while the brunch menu costs €12 to €49 without drinks.
+Prior reservation is recommended, either by phone or through the Internet.

 2. Restaurant Akrame (7 rue Tronchet, 75008 Paris France):

 They offer two menus on their official website.
-The Friends of the South Menu is €75 and is served at noon only every day.
-The other menu is the Instinct Menu which is made with fresh ingredients from the every day products and is offered at €200.
+The Friends of the South Menu is €75 and is served only at noon daily.
+The other menu is the Instinct Menu, which is made with fresh ingredients from everyday products and offered at €200.

 3. Pascade (14 rue Daunou, 75002 Paris France):